Towards an Adaptive Social Game-Playing Robot: An Offline Reinforcement Learning-Based Framework: Introduction

 We begin in Section \ref{sec:related_works} by reviewing the related literature on social robotics and offline RL.
-Section \ref{sec:system_arch} and \ref{sec:methodology} outline our system architecture and methodology, which includes the offline RL formulation, data collection, and evaluation framework.
-Our experimental results and analysis are presented in Section \ref{sec:results}, followed by a conclusion in Section \ref{sec:conclusion} that summarizes our findings and suggests avenues for future work.
+Sections \ref{sec:system_arch} and \ref{sec:methodology} outline our system architecture and methodology, including the offline RL formulation, data collection, implementation, and evaluation protocol.
+Our experimental results and analysis are presented in Section \ref{sec:results}, followed by a conclusion in Section \ref{sec:conclusion}.